Challenges that Go Beyond the Established Framework of Research in Industry, Government and Academia

 - development of embryonic industries that are not yet playing a significant role

-The CIIC community is inviting participants from all disciplines and economic sectors, in particular research and development staff, heads of product development, and individual innovators.
+The CIIC community is inviting participants from all disciplines and economic sectors.